natcap/invest.users-guide/source/coastal_protection.rst

 where the last term is left untouched because, as mentioned earlier, we assumed that long waves are not affected by the presence of natural habitats.
 Similarly, we did not change the value of the offshore wavelength :math:`L_o` because we assumed that peak wave period is not affected by the presence of natural habitats.

 From the value of runup at the shoreline, we estimate the amount of beach erosion based on the management action that you have specified.
-Sandy beaches are eroded during storms, and generally build back during periods of fair weather.
-The amount of shoreline erosion is a function of the elevations of sand berm and dunes in the backshore, the wave height and period during the storm, the length of the storm, and the total water level elevation during the storm.
+Sandy beaches are eroded during storms and generally build back during periods of fair weather.
+The amount of shoreline erosion is a function of the elevations of sand berm and dunes in the backshore, the wave height and period during the storm, the length of the storm and the total water level elevation during the storm.

-As mentioned earlier, the total water level during the storm is a function of the storm surge elevation, wave runup elevation, the tide stage during the storm, and any super-elevation of the water surface caused by oceanic processes.
-In the model, we only require storm surge elevation values as input, and we compute the amount of runup for the different management actions that you want to evaluate from Equation :ref:`R2Stockdon`.
+As mentioned earlier, the total water level during the storm is a function of the storm surge elevation, wave runup elevation, the tide stage during the storm and any super-elevation of the water surface caused by large-scale oceanic processes (e.g. El Nino).
+In the model, we only require storm surge elevation values as input and we compute the amount of runup for the different management actions that you want to evaluate from Equation :ref:`R2Stockdon`.
 Consequently, it is important that you adjust your bathymetry profile to any other water surface elevation difference that you want to evaluate in our model.

 We estimate the amount of sandy beach erosion during a storm :math:`E_s` following the model proposed by Kriebel and Dean (1993):

 .. math:: E_s=-\frac{1}{2} (1-\cos \alpha) E_{\infty}
    :label: Rfinal

-where the beach potential erosion response in case the storm lasted an infinite amount of time :math:`E_{\infty}` is scaled by the duration of the storm under consideration by a time-correction factor :math:`\alpha`.
+where the beach potential erosion response if the storm lasted an infinite amount of time :math:`E_{\infty}` is scaled by the duration of the storm under consideration by a time-correction factor :math:`\alpha`.
 The potential erosion response :math:`E_{\infty}` is computed as a function of the wave breaking characteristics and the backshore dimensions:

 .. math:: E_{\infty} = \frac{S(x_b - h_b /m)-W (B+h_b-0.5S)}{B+D+h_b - 0.5 S}
    :label: Rinf